biothings/myvariant.info/docs/doc/data.rst

 | GWAS SNP            | on new release           | gwassnp                |
 +---------------------+--------------------------+------------------------+

-The most updated information can be accessed 'here <http://myvariant.info/v1/metadata>'_.
+The most updated information can be accessed `here <http://myvariant.info/v1/metadata>`_.

 .. _variant_object: